WATER: THE FOUNDATION OF ALL LIFE

-Often I hear the question, “What is the most important thing I can do for myself?
+I often get the question, “What is the first thing I should change to get healthier?
 Should I take vitamins?
 Exercise?
-What should I do?”
+Meditate”

-I see it as no coincidence that this wonder molecule is so important.
 Water is the medium for most chemical reactions in the body.
-It cleanses, flushes out many harmful, destructive toxins as we excrete it from our body.
+It also cleanses, and flushes out harmful, destructive toxins as passes from our bodies.
 It is important for healing, for digesting our food, for our mood and energy, for our immunity, for… well, everything!
 We can go days without eating solid food, but how long can we go without water?
-After two days we would be suffering from dehydration.
-As blood gets thicker from lack of hydration, the heart must work harder to pump the blood to the brain and the rest of the body.
-Our energy drops, the body slows.
-Within a week, the body will give out (if in the desert one would be lucky to last three days!)
+After a few days we would be suffering from dehydration.
+The blood would get thicker from lack of hydration, making the heart work harder to pump the blood to the brain and the rest of the body.
+Our energy would drop, and the body would slow.
+Within a week, we’d be dead.

 Your body should get as many ounces as half of your weight (in pounds).
 If you weigh 100 lbs, you need 50 ounces of water.
 200 lbs = 100 ounces, etc. You can’t substitute juice, soda, tea or other beverages, because the sugar or mineral content makes you need more water!
 You’ve got to drink plain water.

-For every caffeinated or alcoholic beverage you consume, you must add an extra 8 ounces.
-Caffeine and alcohol are diuretics, meaning they cause you to excrete more water than they give you, leaving you with a negative overall water gain from them.
+For every caffeinated or alcoholic drink you have, you need an extra 8 ounces.
+Caffeine and alcohol are diuretics.
+They cause you to excrete more water than they give you, leaving you with a negative overall water gain.

-If you exercise or are in a situation where you are sweating a lot, you must add more water.
-Some recommend an extra 16-24 ounces per pound lost during a workout.
-An average, healthy person can produce as much as 32 ounces of sweat during an hour of moderate to vigorous exercise.
+If you exercise or are are sweating a lot, you need more water.
+An extra 16-24 ounces is recommended per pound lost during a workout.
+An average, healthy person can produce as much as 32 ounces of sweat during an hour of moderate to intense exercise.
 You can weigh yourself before and after to find out how much water weight was lost, or you can just estimate.

 Look at your urine color.
-The is probably the easiest and most effective measurement of hydration levels is urine color.
-If it is clear coming out, you are well hydrated.
+The is probably the easiest and most effective measurement of hydration level.
+If it is clear coming out, you’re all good.
 The darker the color, the more water you need.
-This is also a good way to monitor the hydration level of children.
+This is also a good way to measure your kids hydration level.

-As soon as you wake up each morning, drink two large glasses of water before putting anything else into your body.
-This will this ensure that you get a good start on your water consumption for the day.
-Doing this “primes-the-pump,” by kick-starting your metabolism and flushing out the digestive tract, thereby giving you a great start to your day.
+As soon as you wake up each morning, drink two large glasses of water before doing anything else.
+This will this make sure that you get a good start on your hydration for the day.
+This “primes-the-pump,” by kick-starting your metabolism and flushing out the digestive tract, and will give you a great start to your day.

 Do this for four weeks, and you will feel like a new person!

-Please, make sure that you are consuming purified water.
-While a simple Brita or Pur filter is much better than tap water, the best water is that which is filtered by reverse osmosis.
-Home kits cost between $200 -$300, will last for years and years, and cost between $50 and $100 a year in filters.
-It is one of the best investments our family has ever made!
+Make sure that you are drinking purified water.
+While a Brita or Pur filter is much better than tap water, an even better choice is reverse osmosis.
+Home kits cost between $200 -$300, and will last for years.
+Replacement filters cost between $50 and $100 a year.
+It is one of the best investments our family has ever made.